New Study Reveals Surprising Differences in DNA Transcription Between Yeast and Mammalian Cells

 A recent study in the field of genomics has shed light on the intriguing differences in DNA transcription between yeast and mammalian cells.
 The findings challenge our understanding of genetic transcription across species and have significant implications for genetic engineering and the discovery of new genes.

 The study, conducted by researchers at NYU Langone Health, focused on the process by which DNA instructions are converted into RNA and eventually into proteins.
-While previous research had shown that only a small fraction of the human genome actually codes for genes that direct protein production, scientists were curious about the purpose of the remaining non-gene-related transcription.
+While previous research had shown that only a small fraction of the human genome actually codes for genes that direct protein production, scientists were curious regarding the purpose of the remaining non-gene-related transcription.

 To investigate this mystery, the research team inserted a synthetic gene into yeast and mouse stem cells, with the DNA code in reverse order compared to its natural parent.
 Surprisingly, they found that yeast cells actively transcribe nearly all genes, while mammalian cells naturally repress transcription.